K3VRAL/codesu/doc/codesu.md

 # Name
-codesu - An programming interpreter for osu maps.
+codesu! - An programming interpreter for osu maps.

 # Synopsis
 codesu [\<args>] \<path> [\<args>] [-d] [-i] [-s] [-a] [-e] [-l] [-r]

 # Description
-codesu is an interpreter that uses osu maps (specifically .osu files) as a programming language in order to interpret and execute commands line by line.
+codesu! is an interpreter that uses osu maps (specifically .osu files) as a programming language in order to interpret and execute commands line by line.
 Since there are 4 different gamemodes, there are multiple programmings languages inspired and supported so each mode is unique and different from one another.
-The best IDE, in order to program in codesu, is the osu!editor in osu!.
+The best IDE, in order to program in codesu!, is the osu!editor in osu!.

 # Options
 **-d**